Anmol501/Wafer-Defect-Detection-and-Classification/README.md

-# Wafer Defect Classification & Root Cause Analysis using CNNs
+# Wafer Defect Detection & Classification using CNNs

 This project performs wafer defect detection and classification using a pre-trained CNN (ResNet18) on the MIR-WM811K dataset, with additional root cause analysis using feature embeddings and PCA-based similarity retrieval.